 Start With The Design Phase

 Every strong roof starts with careful design.
 The roof design very much takes into consideration various matters, like the climatic situation of the area and at times the budget that one has for the same.
+Different roof types perform better in specific environments—what works perfectly in hot climates might fail miserably in snowy climates or areas prone to frequent storms.

-Of course, common designs include gable, hip, flat, and mansard, all seeming to cope with the needs of various categories of people, meeting their aesthetic and functional benefits with variations in roof pitch.
-It will be noted that most of the roofing contractors are to help homeowners decide on the kind of design that will best serve their purpose.
+It will be noted that most of the roofing contractors are to help homeowners decide on the kind of design that will best serve their purpose, taking into account factors like local building codes, climate considerations, and the home’s architectural style.

 The Anatomy of Your Roof Construction

-1. Choosing the Right Materials for your Roof Style
+1. Choosing the Right Materials for Your Roof Style

 Each comes with its pros and cons, as regards durability, cost, and maintenance.
 However, here at Maupin Roofing, we walk our customers through these options and find what best fits their own requirements and, most of all, insures they have a full understanding of the investment they are making.

 Understanding the anatomy of your roof is essential in giving due appreciation to how the roof works toward the protection it offers your house from weather.
-The paper gives a further breakdown of the fundamental components constituting a standard roof system, using familiar terms and practical examples in making the concept clear.
+The paper gives a further breakdown of the fundamental components constituting a standard roof structure, using familiar terms and practical examples in making the concept clear.

 Roofing Materials: The Visible Protection